 And then some.
 Indeed, American slaves were remarkably prolific.
 Between 1809, when Congress banned further importation of slaves into the United States, and the conclusion of the War in 1865, the slave population increased nearly tenfold, from around half a million to almost four and a half million.
 That probably deserves an exclamation point.
 By stark contrast, unremittingly brutal conditions caused persistently high death tolls among the slave populations throughout Central America, South America, and the Caribbean during this time.
 And it was only through continued importation of African captives that the populations were maintained.

 Against such a backdrop it becomes a little easier to accept the protestations of Southern apologists that American slaves were, generally speaking, relatively well-treated.
 Emphasis on relative.
 Certainly it would have made little sense to treat cruelly those who were indispensable to you, or more pointedly, who might up and kill you in your sleep if they became seriously unhappy.
 Which becomes a vivid concern when you consider that in some parts of the South Blacks well outnumbered Whites.
 In summer, plantations in the hotter parts of the South often had only one or two White persons managing a small army of Blacks.
-In such situations, with help far away, it would have been foolish to rule by intimidation alone.
+In such situations, with help far away, it would have been foolish, if not suicidal, to rule by intimidation alone.

 The American version of slavery evolved over time into a classic paternalistic system.
 American Planters often thought of themselves as benevolent patriarchs, great men dispensing largesse to grateful subjects, and would make a point of boasting of the happiness and loyalty of their slaves to anyone who would listen.
 Which was, in a way, a form of posturing, because a master’s benevolence could be seen as both a testament to his superior character and evidence of his skill at a complicated game.
 By implication, any slaveholder who had to rely on force to keep his charges in line was obviously of a lesser sort, crude and unsophisticated, inept in the challenging business of managing fickle and prickly Africans.